bcrowell/dorcas/README.md

         case you will need to set the threshold to a very low value as well.
 The need to do these things may actually indicate a problem with a red mask that is not close enough to the character, i.e., the kerning in the real document is tighter than estimated by the software.

-* no_matching - Doing `"no_matching":true` means that the necessary patterns will be created simply be rendering the seed font, not by looking for matches to the seed font in an actual image of text.
-This can be used if you simply can't find an example of a certain character in your text.
-An input image must still be provided in order to fix the size of the font.

 # Pattern sets